Tipi-Hack/tipi-hack.github.io/_posts/2019-04-14-breizhctf-19-primera-sangra-sample.1.md

 ## Challenge resolution
 ### Step one: discovery
-We quickly triy a few trivial passwords on the form but they do not work.
-The goal of this kind of challenge is usually not to do an online brute-force (which have the side-effect of ruining the challenge for other players... 🤨), so we try something different.
+We quickly try a few trivial passwords on the form, but they do not work.
+The goal of this kind of challenge is usually not to do an online brute-force (which have the side effect of ruining the challenge for other players... 🤨), so we try something different.

 The challenge description gives the hint that the developer fixed it in production.
-What if he uses a version control system (VCS, such as Git/SVN) directly in production to pull the source-code?
+What if he uses a version control system (VCS, such as git/SVN) directly in production to pull the source-code?
 This is actually very common...
 So, we try to access the `/.git/` folder but it returns a 404 not-found error.
-However, we know that some webservers return this error when requesting folders, and if directory listing is disabled, even if the folder effectively exists!
+However, we know that some web servers return this error when requesting folders, and if directory listing is disabled, even if the folder effectively exists!
 So, we try to access `/.git/conf` too and it works! 💡
 ![](/assets/breizhctf-19-primera-1.png)

 For your information, there are other similar files you can try accessing in this situation, such as `/.git/index`, `/.git/HEAD`, `/.git/logs/HEAD`, where among binary data we see interesting file names:
 ![](/assets/breizhctf-19-primera-2.png)

-Now we know that there is an exposed Git repository with interesting files and we want to obtain it.
+Now we know that there is an exposed git repository with interesting files, and we want to obtain it.

 ### Step two: exploitation
 When a webserver has directory listing enabled, it is easy to fetch the repository with a recursive download but this is not the case here.
 Many tools are available for this.
-We try several here and obtain similar results, except one that goes on an infinite loop and we will understand later why 😉.
+We try several here and obtain similar results, except one that goes on an infinite loop, and we will understand later why 😉.
 Here is a quick list:
 * [DVCS-Pillage](https://github.com/evilpacket/DVCS-Pillage)
 * [dvcs-ripper](https://github.com/kost/dvcs-ripper)
 * [GitTools](https://github.com/internetwache/GitTools)